OpenST/ost-wallet-sdk-android/README.md

 This class provides context about the `entity` that is being changed during a [workflow](/platform/docs/sdk/references/wallet_sdk/android/latest/methods/#workflows).
 Callback functions that needs to know about the `entity` will receive an object of this class as an argument.

-You can call [methods](#i-methods-1) on this object to get more details about the entity.
+You can call the following methods on this object to get more details about the entity.

 #### i).
 Methods